UoMResearchIT/matlab-novice/episodes/06-func.md

 ## Writing your own conversion function

-For completeness, we'd like a function that the reverses the conversion of AIU to IIU.
+We'd like a function that reverses the conversion of AIU to IIU.
 Re-arrange the conversion formula and write a function called `inflammation_IIU_to_AIU` that converts inflammation measued in IIU to inflammation measured in AIU.